-In Nevada, wherever there is an agreement to pay rent in exchange for inhabiting a property, a lease agreement exists.
-According to Nevada law (NVS Ch.
-118A), this relationship automatically grants certain rights to tenants, such as the right to a habitable dwelling and the right to take at least 2 forms of alternative action.
+In Nevada, if there is an agreement to pay rent in exchange for inhabiting a property, a rental agreement exists and is considered valid.
+According to Nevada law, (NVS Ch.
+118A), this automatically grants certain rights to tenants, which include the right to a safe and habitable dwelling and the right to take at least tw0 forms of alternative actions.

 Note: These rights exist regardless of a rental agreement stating otherwise.

 Landlord Responsibilities in Nevada

 According to Nevada state law, landlords must provide a habitable dwelling and must make requested repairs in a timely manner (14 days).
 If they do not, then Nevada tenants may take 2 forms of alternative action—they may withhold rent or may make the repairs themselves and deduct the cost from future rent payments.

 Here is a list of essential amenities that landlords are and are not responsible for.

 |Electrical outlets and wiring||Yes|

 Landlords are not permitted to evict tenants in retaliation for exercising their housing rights (e.g. filing a health or safety violation complaint).

 Apart from paying rent in a timely manner, Nevada tenants must:

 - Keep the unit in a safe and habitable condition